Difference Between Aurora Australis and Aurora Borealis

 What Colours are Typical for the Two Natural Phenomenons?

-The Aurora Borealis typically appears as curtains, arcs, or swirling light patterns in the night sky in the northern hemisphere.
-The most common colours are green and white, but red, purple, pink, and blue hues can also be seen.
+The Northern Lights typically appear as curtains, arcs, or swirling light patterns in the night sky, primarily in the northern hemisphere.
+The most common colours are green and white, though red, purple, pink, and blue hues can also be seen.

 When is the Best Time of Year to See the Northern and Southern Lights?

-In the northern hemisphere, the best time to see the Northern Lights is generally from late September to mid-March, when the nights are the longest and darkest.
-The best time to see the northern lights in Iceland is from late August to early April.
+The best time to see the Northern Lights in the northern hemisphere is generally from mid-August to late April when the nights are the longest and darkest.

-For the Aurora Australis, the prime viewing season is from mid-March to early September, when the nights in the southern hemisphere are the longest and darkest.
+For the Aurora Australis, the prime viewing season is from late February to late September, when the nights in the southern hemisphere are the longest and darkest.

 What are the Best Countries to View the Northern and Southern Lights?